B-Mugnol/42-libft/README.md

 ### How?
-By exhaustively checking the functions' documentation, utilizing its parameters and return values to recreate the described behavior (and adding 'ft_' to the functions' name).
+By exhaustively checking the functions' documentation, understanding its parameters and return values to recreate the described behavior (and adding 'ft_' to the functions' name).

 ### What?